-Our one-month woodworking course is perfect for those who are looking to get into woodworking seriously but who can’t find the time to commit to a longer course.
-You will learn all of the basics, the same as you would for our three, six and twelve-month courses.
-These entry-level projects have been created for both beginners and the more experienced to bring your woodwork skills up to the high level of craftsmanship needed within the industry.
-This is the “basics” for those of you seeking professional standard.
+Our one month woodworking courses are perfect for those who are looking to get into woodworking seriously but can’t find the time to commit to a longer course.
+You will learn all of the basics, the same as you would for our three, six and twelve month courses.
+These projects have been created for both beginners and the more experienced to bring your woodwork skills up to the high level of craftsmanship needed within the industry.
+This is “Basics” for those of you seeking professional standard.

-The one month woodworking course will introduce you to basic skills with hand tools used within the workshop.
-You are encouraged to take your time and get each one right to Rowden standard before moving on to the next challenge.
-Each project will be assessed and will contribute to your qualification at the end of the month.
+The month course will introduce you to basic skills with hand tools used within the workshop.
+You are encouraged to take your time and get each one as right to Rowden standard before moving on to the next challenge.
+Each project will be assessed and contribute to your qualification at the end of the month

-Not only will this be handy for cutting your bread in the mornings, it will also require you to learn very accurate marking and planing techniques to create a hexagonal component.
+Not only will this be handy for cutting your bread in the mornings but will require you to learn very accurate marking out and planing techniques to create an hexagonal component.
 You will learn to plane straight, plane on end grain and plane diagonally.
-You will have to make the job dead square then create a hexagon and chamfer a 30mm wide edge whilst maintaining a high level of accuracy.
-If you loose accuracy it shows very clearly where the wide chamfer meets or does not meet.
+You will have to make the job dead square then create a hexagon and chamfer the a 30mm wide edge whilst maintaining a high level of accuracy.
+If you loose accuracy it shows very clearly where the wide chamfer meet or not meet.

 Can you cut a good dovetail?
-You should be able to after this.
-Dovetailed together these components tests your sawing, marking out and fitting of one part to another .
-Dovetailing fairly thick components tests your sawing and paring accuracy.
+You should be able to after this one .
+Dovetailed together these components tests your sawing, marking out and fitting of one part to another . dovetailing fairly thick components tests your sawing and paring accuracy.

-This project crops up in short and long woodworking courses.
-We expect a one week student to be able to do it, but not as well as student who has had a month’s training and bench practice and certainly not as well as someone who is halfway through the year course.
-It’s all about quality.
-You will probably get the box finished in a month – but it depends on you.
-But don’t rush, this is your opportunity to get these tasks right, made as well as you can .
-If you are ahead of schedule, you can also make a fine small dovetail tray to fit inside your splendid french polished box .
-The perfect way to prove to anyone that you now know a bit about furniture making.
-See Student boxes.
+This project crops up in short and long courses.
+We expect a one week student to be able to do it but not as well as student who has had a months training and bench practice and certainly not as well as someone half way through the year course.
+Its all about quality.
+You probably will get the box finished in a month it depends on you.
+But don’t rush, this is your opportunity to get these tasks right made as well as you can .
+If you are ahead of schedule make a fine small dovetail tray to fit inside your splendid french polished box .
+Proof to anyone that you now know a bit about furniture making.
+See Student boxes